ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-have felt as we do now, and their lives were as
-active as our own.
-The heavens will be as
-bright over our graves as they are about our
 paths.
 Yet a little while, and all this will
 have happened.
 The throbbing heart will be
 stilled, and we shall be at rest.
 Our funeral